aravindhnivas/felion_docs/docs/index.md

 ???+ note
     The application will download `felionpy` assets (i.e., python files for running the application).
 So, make sure you have an active internet connection.

-For macOS and Linux, follow the addition instruction below.
+Follow the addition instruction below for your operating system.

 === "windows"